Moebius2107/DataEngProject/README.md

 We had a column per participant in a project and we unpivot them to be able to join participants and projects afterwards.

 ## 3. Production Data and answer to the questions
-We could not include the Production Dag because we had an Docker/Airflow issue where we could not see and execute dags in the last 36 hours before the project deadline.
+We could not test the Production Dag because we had an Docker/Airflow issue where we could not see and execute dags in the last 36 hours before the project deadline.
+That is why we also include an .sql file that we tested and we know it works to create all the tables described below.

 We stored our production data in a PostgreSQL Database with a Star Schema.

+We took the csv file produced after the staging data and we imported it to PostgreSQL.
+With that imported table we could create the 3 dimensions we are going to use in our case:
+-Hackatons:
 ![Dim Hackatons](/img/dim_hackatons.png)

+-Participants:
 ![Dim Participants](/img/dim_participants.PNG)

+Projects:
 ![Dim Projects](/img/dim_projects.png)

+And then with the identifiers of our dimention tables we created our facts table:
 ![Fact Table](/img/facts.png)

-We answered to the questions with our production data .csv file (attached in the solution) and Power BI tiles.
+We answered to the questions with our production data and a Power BI report (we made screenshots of the results obtained).

 Which hackaton has the highest average skill level of the participants?
 ![Average skills](/img/skill_average.png)